Zane Timpson – Interview

 Who do you have the best time skating with?

 I love the random, happenstance sessions that pop up seemingly out of nowhere.
-Just going to the park, not hitting anyone up & catching the juice of whoever is sending it.
+Just going to the park, not hitting anyone up and catching the juice of whoever is sending it.
 I don’t care how conventionally good someone is, if they’re pushing themselves and trying something they’ve never done before or is scary for them, I’m hyped.
-Cookie (Chris Colbourn) is inspiring to skate with though, he can do damn near anything so effortlessly—Been super awesome going up to LA & lurking around with him.
+Cookie (Chris Colbourn) is inspiring to skate with though, he can do damn near anything so effortlessly—Been super awesome going up to LA AND lurking around with him.

 Zane Timpson.
 PSP26.
 Photo: Stelly